James Montgomery (footballer, born 1994): Career

 In July 2019, Montgomery joined AFC Fylde on a two-year deal.
 He was released by the club in August 2020.

 He returned to Gateshead in October 2020.

 On 2 March 2021, Montgomery joined League Two side Southend United on an emergency seven-day loan following an injury to fellow goalkeeper Alex Bass.
 On 9 March 2021, the loan was extended for a further seven days.

 On 15 April 2021, Montgomery joined National League side Chesterfield on a short-term deal.
 Montgomery's contract was not extended at the end of the season.

 On 17 March 2022, Montgomery returned to former club Gateshead on a short-term contract.
 This would be his third spell at the National League North club.
+He played for Gateshead in the 2023 FA Trophy final defeat to FC Halifax Town at Wembley Stadium.

+On 12 June 2023, Montgomery signed for National League North club Spennymoor Town having departed Gateshead in search of more regular first-team football as well as allowing him to devote more of his time to his new coaching role at Newcastle United.

+He signed with Gateshead for a fourth time in his career on 20 February 2024, joining on an initial one-month loan deal following injury and sickness amongst Gateshead's two other goalkeepers.
+In March 2024, following his return to his parent club, Montgomery left The Moors by mutual consent.
+On 30 March, he re-signed for Gateshead, his fifth spell, on a deal until the end of the 2023–24 season.
+He started for Gateshead in the 2024 FA Trophy final victory against Solihull Moors.
+In the penalty shootout, Montgomery saved one penalty as Gateshead won 5–4.

+On 13 July 2024, Montgomery announced his retirement from competitive football.